zarexalvindaria/nikriks/01-database/README.md

 **Note:** Before running any of the commands below, make sure that you have [Docker](https://www.docker.com/products/docker-desktop) installed and it is running in the background.

+###  1. Build the mysql image
+`docker build -t nikriksapp-db:latest .`

-### 1. Create the Nikrik's Network
+### 2. Create the Nikrik's Network

 `docker network create --subnet=172.18.0.0/16 nikriks`

 __Note: __ Creating the Nikrik's network is required in order for the database and backend to connect.

-###  2. Build the mysql image
-`docker build -t nikriksapp-db:latest .`
+But if this is only for pushing to DockerHub, creating the network is not needed.

 ### 3. Run the image under the nikriks-network at port 3310
 `docker run --name nikriksapp-db --network nikriks --ip 172.18.0.2 -p 3310:3306 -d nikriksapp-db:latest`